[Book Review] Monogamy? In This Economy? by Laura Boyle

 [Book Review] Pain Play for Everyone by Luna Caruthers

-Luna Carruthers has been running Submissive Guide, a large website of resources for anyone identifying as a kinky submissive, in 2009.
-I actually found the website way back in the early days of my kinky explorations in my late teens and very early twenties.
-It’s been years since I visited the site, so getting reacquainted with it while reading Pain Play for Everyone and writing this review was a fun trip down memory lane!
+Luna Carruthers has been running Submissive Guide, a large website of resources for anyone identifying as a kinky submissive (or thinking they might be one), since 2009.
+I actually found the website way back when I was new to BDSM and found it tremendously valuable.
+It’s been years since I visited the site, so getting reacquainted with it while reading Luna’s new book, Pain Play for Everyone, was a fun trip down memory lane!

 Pain Play for Everyone by Luna Carruthers book cover, featuring a pink background and picture of a paddle.